romulofpaiva/romulofpaiva.github.io/minikube.md

 4. Execute the command "kubectl get pods -n development" to check the pods that the deployment created.

 5. Execute the command "kubectl delete pod <pod-name> -n development" to delete the pod from the development namespace.
 You'll see that it will be replaced automatically by a new pod.

+6. Execute the command "kubectl describe pod <pod-name> -n development" to view the events log of the pod.